TechieNK/DjangoProject/README.md

 ## How to use it
 To take advantage of CSRF protection in your views, follow these steps:

-1. The CSRF middleware is activated by default in the **MIDDLEWARE setting**.
+1. The CSRF middleware is activated by default in the **MIDDLEWARE** setting.
 If you override that setting, remember that **'django.middleware.csrf.CsrfViewMiddleware'** should come before any view middleware that assume that CSRF attacks have been dealt with.

   If you disabled it, which is not recommended, you can use **csrf_protect()** on particular views you want to protect (see below).